Moksh45/webpage/source/community/governance.md

 Fortran-lang Governance
 :::

-This page describes the governance model used by the Fortran-lang community.
-The Fortran-lang community is a volunteer-based effort and relies on its contributors' motivation, free time, and hard work.
-Administrators, maintainers, and contributors choose to participate and may choose to leave any time for any or no reason.
+This page provides an overview of the governance structure adopted by the Fortran-lang community, which thrives on the dedication, free time, and diligent efforts of its volunteers.
+The community comprises administrators, maintainers, and contributors who willingly engage and have the freedom to withdraw their involvement at any given point, irrespective of the reasons.

 :::{div} sd-text-left sd-fs-2 sd-font-weight-bold sd-text-primary Code of Conduct